Anello-Photonics/docs-A1/docs/sensor_recommendations.rst

 * Use keyed M-Code operation whenever available
 * Treat unkeyed or fallback modes as lower-assurance aiding sources

-For additional information on external position aiding, see the Maritime INS communication and messaging documentation.
+For any questions or concerns regarding external sensors, contact support@anellophotonics.com